jb74cc/rshiny_dashboard_project/README.md

 Kahlen worked on A&E admissions both before and during COVID times across Scotland as a whole.
 She also considered the differences in waiting times (4 hours, 8+ hours, and 12+ hours) in A&E across Scotland and the same time frame.
 Statistical analysis on the differences between the mean of total A&E admissions _before_ COVID, and the mean of total A&E admissions _after_ COVID of this data was also calculated.
 <br>

 *Jerry*
 <br>
 Jerry worked on the dashboard skeleton, appearance, and input of relevant data and widgets.
-Creating a colour palette from the PHS logo helped in keeping the overall aesthetics of individual visualisations uniform.
-And geographical information for total COVID cases was shown on maps created with...
+Creating a colour palette from the PHS logo and Scotland as a whole, helped in keeping the overall aesthetics of individual visualisations uniform.
+Geographical information for total COVID cases was shown on maps created using the leaflet() function in RShiny.
+It involved merging shapefile data, containing the Polygon data of the different health board regions, with another data set containing COVID case counts across each region.
+The data was able to be joined using the health board reference id across both data sets.
 <br>

 *Everyone*